nestybox/sysbox/docs/user-guide/install-k8s.md

 Prior to installing Sysbox, ensure each K8s worker node where you will install Sysbox meets the following requirement:

--   The node's OS must be Ubuntu Jammy, Focal, or Bionic (with a 5.4+ kernel).
+-   The node's OS must be Ubuntu Noble, Jammy, Focal, or Bionic (with a 5.4+ kernel).

 -   The node's platform architecture must match one of the Sysbox's [supported architectures](../arch-compat.md).